 Spine Problems Damage Your Brain

-The joints of your body tell your brain their position, based on position sensation that travels through your nervous system.
+The joints of your body tell your brain their position, based on the position sensation that travels through your nervous system.
 Your spinal joints are among the most sensitive and neurologically rich joints of your body.

 Here’s the key point: